 Where To Stay & Eat: Elephant Pepper Camp, Enkewa Camp, Mara Bush Camp

-How To Reach: The national reserve is at a distance of 270 kms from the Nairobi city which usually takes 4-5 hours by road and 40-45 minutes by flight.
+How To Reach: The national reserve in Kenya is at a distance of 270 kms from the Nairobi city which usually takes 4-5 hours by road and 40-45 minutes by flight.